Mets vs. Cubs MLB Betting Odds, Trends & Prediction

 Wrigley Field, Chicago, IL

-As of this writing, our MLB Public Betting Page shows that 52% of bets are on the Mets’ moneyline.
+As of this writing, our MLB Public Betting Page shows that 56% of bets are on the Cubs’ moneyline.
 That said, this page is updated frequently so make sure that you click on the link provided so that you’re getting the most updated information.

 Mets vs. Cubs MLB Betting Trends